-Along with educating the community, another important role you can play is through supporting various community events for the Georgia Cancer Center.
+Along with educating the community, an important role our community members can assist us with is through supporting various community events for the Georgia Cancer Center.

-If walking isn’t your favorite form of exercising, perhaps you’d enjoy a leisurely bike ride (not race) as part of a community movement to end cancer and the pain it causes patients, their family and their friends.
-This is the mission behind Paceline, an organization, started in the Fall of 2018, to ignite the Augusta River Region to invest in the fight against cancer.
-The ride will be held the weekend of May 10-11, 2019.
-100% of the money raised through Paceline will be donated to the Georgia Cancer Center.
+If walking is not your favorite form of exercising, perhaps you’d enjoy a leisurely bike ride (not race) as part of a community movement to end cancer and the pain it causes patients, their families and their friends.
+This is the mission behind Paceline Ride, an organization, started in the Fall of 2018, to ignite the Augusta area and extend across the State of Georgia and beyond to invest in the fight against cancer.
+The ride will be held the weekend of October 24, 2020.
+100% of the money raised through Paceline is donated to the Georgia Cancer Center.

 In November 2018, the Georgia Cancer Center launched its signature fundraising event, Unite in the Fight Against Cancer.
 In it’s second year, the event raised over $79,000 for patient care and support services.
 This unique 1.5-mile walk celebrates and honors all those who have been impacted by this disease.
 The event represents all forms of cancer, as seen in the list below, with each participating individual/team selecting a cancer and wearing the corresponding color in honor or memory of a loved one or friend during the walk.
 We invite you to join us each year and be part of this celebration!